marked-gil/task-manager/README.md

     c.
 SECRET_KEY - <VALUE>
     d.
 DEBUG - <VALUE> (Should be 'False' when in production mode)

 8. Deploy the app using either Heroku CLI or GitHub.

+9. Create the database in Heroku:
+    A. Go to 'MORE' tab.
+    B. Click on 'Run Console'.
+    C. In the console, type the following:
+    > python3
+    > from taskmanager import db
+    > db.create_all()
+    > exit()

 ### Resources:
 * [Python strftime cheatsheet](https://strftime.org/)